Kīlauea Point Lighthouse: History

 On June 29, 1927, the United States Army Air Corps pilots of the airplane Bird of Paradise, Lester J. Maitland and Albert F. Hegenberger, were attempting the first transpacific flight from California to Hawaii.
 An hour before dawn, aware that they were slightly north of their planned course and with their directional radio receiver not functioning, they spotted the Kīlauea Lighthouse as planned to verify their position.

 A radio beacon was added in 1930, and with the added generator the light was changed to be powered by electricity.
 Originally 250,000 candle power, the light reached 2,500,000 candle power in 1958.

-The station was manned until 1974 when it was automated.
+The station was staffed until 1974 when it was automated.
 In February 1976 the light was moved to a nearby smaller tower and the tower was sealed.
 It was one of the last lights converted to automation by the United States Coast Guard in the Hawaiian Islands.
 The radio beacon was replaced in 1956, and then in the 1980s converted to a visitor center.
 It was added to the National Register of Historic Places listings in Hawaii in 1979.
 The historic district included 31 acre.

 In 1985, the Kīlauea Point National Wildlife Refuge, starting with the original Coast Guard Station, and then expanding to preserve the surrounding habitat.
 A new visitor center was built in 1988.
 The buildings were damaged by Hurricane Iniki in September 1992, but repaired.
 The visitors center is operated by the Kīlauea Point Natural History Association.
 Starting in late 2008, the group raised funds for the restoration of the lighthouse.
 The restoration did not restore the lens' structure, as it was designed to float on 260 lb of mercury so it could be rotated by a weight-driven clock; the later understanding of mercury poisoning made it impractical to be restored.
 As a result, the lamp is now only lit for ceremonial purposes and does not rotate.
 On its centennial anniversary on May 1, 2013, the lighthouse was officially renamed in dedication to U.S. Senator Daniel Inouye.